Tennessee judge illegally jailed Black children using fake law, report says - NewsBreak

 Under the filter system, police would bring children they arrested straight to jail, where staff could decide whether or not to hold them until their detention hearing, which might take days, the report found.
 Children who had done something as minor as skipping school might find themselves behind bars.

 The system allegedly allowed the detention center to jail children who staff determined to be “unruly,” which was defined as “a TRUE threat.”
-There was no definition, however, for what “a TRUE threat” actually meant.Family of Arkansas man who died in state facility seeking multi-million-dollar settlement
+There was no definition, however, for what “a TRUE threat” actually meant.Hero bailiff saves the life of circuit court judge

 “That is horrible abuse of power,” Johnson said.
 “We have the Administrative Office of the Courts, I believe they should take action and investigate.”